R2NorthstarTools/VTOL/README.md

 ![image](https://user-images.githubusercontent.com/23240514/150570184-6cf29ee6-40a5-4517-839c-3e2dcddcf637.png)

-Thank you to @ConnorDoesDev and @MysteriousRSA for the massive support in making the application more readable.
+Thank you to @ConnorDoesDev and @MysteriousRSA for the massive support in making the application and #Readme more readable.

 Logo by @MysteriousRSA